marchesir/doks-cassandra/README.md

     UN  10.244.1.163  84.81 KiB  32           66.1%             ae8b8cee-e403-4f90-be58-2ad52f221997  Rack1-Cassandra1<br/>
     UN  10.244.1.235  135 KiB    32           73.2%             b7b22f5b-f549-4f05-9c44-db9df44cd52c  Rack1-Cassandra1<br/>

     Finally rerun scale command and set back to 2 and Pods will be reduced back to 2, in this case Cassandra will drain the data from the dieing Pod and push       it to the remianing live Pods.
-Running kubectl get pv shows the persistent storage of the dead Pod is still present.
+Running kubectl get pv shows the persistent storage of the dead Pod is still present as can be seen below<br/>
+    cassandra-0   1/1     Running   0          81m
+    cassandra-1   1/1     Running   0          80m

+    As can be seen we are back to 2 pods, cassandra-2 has been deleted, below is the persistent disks and as can be seen cassandra-2 is still present<bt/> pvc-6f1047eb-485d-4390-8b65-b54382a248bc   1Gi        RWO            Delete           Bound    default/cassandra-data-cassandra-0   fast
+    pvc-cc6578f7-b09e-4db3-aabb-d7a8a1919ebd   1Gi        RWO            Delete           Bound    default/cassandra-data-cassandra-2   fast                       pvc-d9f6b30a-261c-46ac-b4d1-9953e043e4d0   1Gi        RWO            Delete           Bound    default/cassandra-data-cassandra-1   fast

 # Conclusion
 There are many improvements required to make thsi more "production ready":